ALL

 • Be extra careful in wet or cold weather that could affect the road conditions or how well you can see.

-• Watch for people walking, animals, and others on bicycles when you ride on shared places like bike paths or trails.
+• Watch for people walking, animals, and others on bike when you ride on shared places like bike paths or trails.

 • Plan your route and choose the safest way to your destination.